LucksLab/r2d2_v2/README.md

 The JSON object types are described below.

-If the `save_ensembles` config option was specified as `true`, then all of the structures generated in each ensemble are saved in [Python Pickle](https://docs.python.org/3/library/pickle.html) file as well.
+If the `save_ensembles` config option was specified as `true`, then all of the structures generated in each ensemble are saved in a [Python Pickle](https://docs.python.org/3/library/pickle.html) file as well.

 ### LengthResult